stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 1. Calculate the sum of $S_m$ of seignorage rewards over the last month `WindowShort`.

-2. Calculate the sum of $R_m$ of total mining rewards over the last month `WindowLong`.
+2. Calculate the sum of $R_m$ of total mining rewards over the last month `WindowShort`.

 3. If either $R_m = 0$ or $S_m = 0$ there was no mining and seigniorage rewards in the last month.
 The Rewards Weight should thus be set to the maximum permitted by the Reward Policy, subject to the rules of `pc.Clamp()` (see [constraints](#policy-constraints)).